 You can draw up a personal mission statement that includes your purpose.
 This way, you can run all life decisions by your mission statement and see if they are compatible.

 Work gives you a purpose, identity, social connections, and a steady routine.
 The loss of structure and routine can bring up sadness and depression.
-And a lot of retirees miss the social contact and the stimulation the most in retirement.
+And a lot of retirees miss social contact and stimulation the most in retirement.

 To be successful in retirement means that you find fulfilling replacements for your work routines.
 You need to find happiness in (new) interests, relationships, and activities by creating new routines.

 The enormous amount of freedom with retirement can feel a little bewildering at first, and you can feel lost.
-And by creating routines, it will help you:
+And by creating routines, will help you:

 - have something to hold onto in endless free retirement days